Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Non-AdS black hole solution

 \section{Non-AdS black hole solution}

-It is very interesting to explore a non-AdS black hole solution in Ricci cubic gravity.
-For this purpose, we remind the reader that a static eigenfunction of Lichnerowicz operator has two roles in Ricci quadratic gravity~\cite{Lu:2017kzi}: it plays a role of perturbation away from Schwarzschild black hole along a newly non-Schwarzschild black hole and it plays a role of threshold unstable mode lying at the edge of a domain of GR instability for a small Schwarzschild black hole.
-Inspired by this work, we will explore a newly non-AdS black hole solution in $\alpha=-[4(n-1)/n]\beta$ Ricci cubic gravity.
+Before we proceed, we remind the reader that a static eigenfunction of Lichnerowicz operator has two roles in Ricci quadratic gravity~\cite{Lu:2017kzi}.
+It plays a role of perturbation away from Schwarzschild black hole along a newly non-Schwarzschild black hole, while it plays a role of threshold unstable mode lying at the edge of a domain of GR instability.
+Inspired by this work, we wish to obtain a newly non-AdS black hole solution in $\alpha=-4(n-1)\beta/n$ Ricci cubic gravity and determine the threshold mass $M_t$ for GL instability again.
+It is worthwhile to note that this solution is not a full solution to Eq.(\ref{equa1}).